-For political subdivisions having problems with the storage of obsolete records, Minn.
+For towns having problems with the storage of obsolete records, Minn.
 Stat. §§ 138.163-.25 provide relief.
 Any person who intentionally and unlawfully removes, mutilates, destroys, conceals, alters, defaces or obliterates a public record is guilty of a misdemeanor.
 Minn.
 Stat. § 138.225.

-Unless a municipality adopts a records retention schedule (and notifies the Minnesota Historical Society), it may not destroy public records without the permission of the records disposition panel.
+Unless a town adopts a records retention schedule (and notifies the Minnesota Historical Society), it may not destroy public records without the permission of the records disposition panel.
 Applications may be made to the State Archives Department for such permission.
-For instance, bids with supporting documents received by a school district must be kept forever, unless the school district (1) adopts the General Records Retention Schedule for School Districts, in which case, the school district must maintain these records for the specified period, (2) adopts its own properly approved records retention schedule, or (3) receives authority to dispose of the records from the records disposition panel.
+For instance, bids with supporting documents received by a town must be kept forever, unless the town (1) adopts the General Records Retention Schedule for Towns, in which case, the town must maintain these records for ten years, (2) adopts its own properly approved records retention schedule, or (3) receives authority to dispose of the records from the records disposition panel.

-A school district that wishes to adopt the appropriate General Records Retention Schedule can find information on the State Archives website.
+A political subdivision that wishes to adopt the appropriate General Records Retention Schedule can find information on the State Archives website.